AI-Developer-Tools/ai-developer-tools.github.io/docs/syllabus.md

 ### Teamwork

 Teamwork is an essential part of this course.
-Teams of 3-5 students will be assigned by the instructors and stay together for multiple assignments.
+Teams of 2-3 students will be assigned by the instructors to work on the course project as well as in-class activities.
 Most assignments have a component that is graded for the entire group and a component that is graded individually.
 By default, group assignments will receive a single grade, for all individuals.
-However, we reserve the right to institute peer grading in problematic situations, as detailed in the [Team Policy](/teamwork).
+However, we reserve the right to institute peer grading in problematic situations, as detailed in the [Team Policy](/teamwork). **TODO

 ### Late Work